mirioeggmann/daily-menu-android/README.md

 Just a little project to get into retrofit2, okhttp3 and some basic android stuff.

-The idea of the project is that you basically can access all daily menus...
+The idea of the project is that you basically can access all daily menus of the sv- and zfv-restaurants and maybe even others.

-Currently it's only possible to get the menu of the current day in the [Restaurant Engehalde](http://restaurant-engehalde.sv-restaurant.ch/).
+I just got started so currently it's only possible to get the menu of the current day in the [Restaurant Engehalde](http://restaurant-engehalde.sv-restaurant.ch/).

 I use the following api to get the menus of the sv-restaurants: [svmeal-api](https://github.com/jmesserli/svmeal-api)

-\#TODO